 What Is Diabetes?

-Diabetes is classed as a number of diseases that involve problems with the hormone; insulin.
+Diabetes refers to a number of diseases that involve problems with the hormone insulin.

-Normally, when you eat, the pancreas, (an organ behind the stomach) releases insulin to the body to help store and use sugar from food.
-With those that have diabetes, the pancreas does not function properly and either produces very little insulin or none at all.
+Typically, after eating, the pancreas releases insulin to the body to help store and use sugar from food.
+For those that have diabetes, the pancreas does not function properly and either produces very little insulin or none at all.

 Types of Diabetes

-Type 1: This is a situation where the pancreas cannot produce sufficient insulin as the immune system destroys the compound.
-People with type 1 produce no insulin and are therefore required to take insulin injections.
+Type 1 Diabetes: In type 1 diabetes, the pancreas cannot produce sufficient insulin as the immune system has destroyed the cells that synthesize it.
+People with type 1 diabetes produce no insulin and are therefore required to use insulin injections to prevent their blood glucose from becoming too high.

-Both types need to be monitored at all times as untreated conditions can lead to complications such as blindness, chronic kidney failure, and other severe conditions.
+Both types of diabetes can cause a surplus of glucose in the blood.
+Therefore, patients need to monitor their blood glucose regularly.
+Untreated conditions can lead to complications such as neuropathy, blindness, chronic kidney failure, and other severe symptoms.

 Common Symptoms of Diabetes